-Ajit recieved a PhD in cancer gentics and genomics from the University of Edinburgh.
-He used large cancer datasets to identify, characterize and model immune system across different tumour types.
-He developed ImSig, a network-based computational framework that facilitates the characterization of immune cells within the tumor microenvironment.
+I recieved my PhD in cancer genetics and genomics from the University of Edinburgh, where I used large cancer datasets to identify, characterize and model immune system across different tumour types.
+I developed ImSig, a network-based computational framework that facilitates the characterization of immune cells within the tumor microenvironment.

 - Department of Medical Oncology, Dana-Farber Cancer Institute

 - Laboratory of Systems Pharmacology, Harvard Medical School